space-wizards/docs/src/en/server-hosting/setting-up-robust-cdn.md

 ### Caddy

-This is an example Caddyfile to go into an existing block for the domain with the CDN
+This is an example Caddyfile to go into an existing block for the domain with the CDN.
+If you are putting this in a path you can just put all these under the path.

 ```
 # Increased max body size for multi-request publishes.